 One part of the comprehensive permitting process is developing a traffic management plan.
-This includes specific routes for all traffic coming to and leaving the proposed project location.
-To access the location, drivers will utilize the roads as shown below.
-Speed limits will be reduced to 20 mph on the access road and five mph once vehicles reach the well pad/facility.
+This includes specific routes for all traffic coming to and leaving the proposed project location (below).
+To access the location, we will take Highway 85 to County Road 4 and north into the location.
+Speed limits will be reduced to 10 mph on the access road and 5 mph once vehicles reach the well pad/facility.